fkling/jsbasics/slides/06-constructors-prototypes/01-constructors.md

 ---
 title: Constructor functions
+chapter: Constructors/Classes
 ---
-Even though JavaScript technically doesn't have classes, it has something
+JavaScript doesn't have classes like class-based OOP languages have, but it has something similar: *constructor functions*.
-similar: **constructor functions**.

-Constructor functions are functions which **construct objects**.
+Constructor functions are functions which *construct objects*.
 Technically *every* function can be used as a constructor function, it just has to be called with the [`new` operator][new]: